johnfraserss/ICS4U/Assignments/04 - Git and GitHub/README.md

 Due Date(s)
 -----------
-All work is to be uploaded to GitHub by September 19th, 2016.
+All work is to be uploaded to GitHub on February 18th, 2016 by 11:59pm.

 Rubric
 ------